The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

-\paragraph{GRB 070714B.}This was a very bright multi-spiked event lasting about three seconds which was followed by soft extended emission which lasted to probably 100 seconds. \emph{Swift} slewed immediately to the GRB and a bright X-ray afterglow was localized in flight.
-The \emph{Swift} observations are presented in \citep{RacusinGCNR070714B}.
-The GRB was not detected in spectral mode by \emph{Konus-Wind} (V. Pal'shin, priv. comm.), but a joint \emph{Swift + Suzaku-WAM} spectral analysis yielded a hard spectrum and a high peak energy \citep{OhnoGCN070714B}.
+\paragraph{GRB 070714B.}This was a very bright multi-spiked event lasting about 3 s which was followed by soft extended emission which lasted to probably 100 s. \emph{Swift} slewed immediately to the GRB and a bright X-ray afterglow was localized in flight.
+The \emph{Swift} observations are presented in \cite{RacusinGCNR070714B}.
+The GRB was not detected in spectral mode by \emph{Konus-Wind} (V. Pal'shin 2008, private communication), but a joint \emph{Swift} + \emph{Suzaku-WAM} spectral analysis yielded a hard spectrum and a high peak energy \citep{OhnoGCN070714B, KrimmBATWAM}.
 An optical afterglow was discovered just 10 minutes after the GRB by the Liverpool Telescope \citep{MelandriGCN070714B}, and was confirmed a day later by the WHT \citep{LevanGCN070714B}.
 Host galaxy observations reveal a redshift $z=0.92$ \citep{GrahamGCN070714B, Graham070714B}, confirmed by \cite{Cenko070429B070714B}.
-Late observations \citep{PerleyGCN070714B} show the source remains pointlike at $R\approx25.5$, and we note the similarity to GRB 051227 and GRB 060313, adding weight to the argument that these two GRBs lie at $z\approx1$.
-We take upper limits from \cite{RacusinGCNR070714B} and detections from \cite{LevanGCN070714B}, \cite{CovinoGCN070714B}, \cite{PerleyGCN070714B}, and \cite{LandsmannGCN070714B}.
+Late observations \citep{PerleyGCN070714B} show the source remains pointlike at $R\approx25.5$, and we note the similarity to GRB 051227 and GRB 060313, adding weight to the argument that these two GRBs lie at $z\approx1$. \cite{Graham070714B}, on the other hand, report $r^\prime=24.74\pm0.21$ (Vega mag, not extinction-corrected) from later Gemini host photometry; still, this is one of the faintest Type I GRB hosts detected so far.
+We take upper limits from \cite{RacusinGCNR070714B} and detections from \cite{Graham070714B}, \cite{PerleyGCN070714B}, \cite{LandsmannGCN070714B} and our own TNG observation.
+The afterglow seems to show a rising evolution, or at least a plateau phase \citep{Graham070714B}.